CyberCalderon/zendesk-helpdesk-ticketing-system/README.md

 ## Conclusion

 Implementing a Zendesk helpdesk ticketing system offers numerous benefits to organizations seeking to streamline their customer support processes and enhance the overall customer experience.
-Through the setup and configuration outlined in this project, we've demonstrated how Zendesk can be effectively utilized to address a wide range of support needs, from managing support email and defining business hours to automating ticket workflows and providing self-service options through the customer portal.
+Through the setup and configuration outlined in this project, I've demonstrated how Zendesk can be effectively utilized to address a wide range of support needs, from managing support email and defining business hours to automating ticket workflows and providing self-service options through the customer portal.

 By leveraging Zendesk's powerful features and capabilities, organizations can: